dwtj/TwistedDeferredsTutorial/README.md

 There is (generally) just one thread of execution which is handling all of these events.
 Each event is handled in turn, one-by-one.
 The whole process looks like this:

-(1) The event-loop (fairly) chooses a single event, call it `ev`, to be handled.
+(1) The event-loop chooses a single event, call it `ev`, to be handled.
 This `ev` is chosen from the set of recently fired events, each of which is waiting to be handled.

 (2) The event-loop calls the event handler for `ev` (possibly with some just-arrived data).
 This handler is run to completion.